 Text Chat Health on 07507 327769.
 This is a confidential text messaging service for parents/ carers of 0 - 5 year olds, providing advice and support from one of our healthcare professionals from Monday to Friday, 9am – 4.30pm, except bank holidays.

-Or message our live web chat to talk with our healthy family peer support workers, which is available on this website on the 0-5 years page, Monday to Friday, 9.30am – 12 noon.
+Or message our live web chat to talk with our infant feeding practitioners, which is available on this website on the 0-5 years page, Monday to Friday, 9.30am – 12 noon.